builtview/support-docs/docs/advanced-features-and-team-management/geotagging.md

 ![Step 4: setting up geotagging](../assets/advanced-features/geotagging6.png)
 </center>

-5)  Using Point/Radius: Click on a point on the map
+5)  Using Point/Radius: Click on a point on the map, scroll to the bottom of the pop-up to adjust the radius

 <center>
 ![Step 5: setting up geotagging](../assets/advanced-features/geotagging7.png)